BristolCompositesInstitute/abaci/README.md

 - Running post-processing scripts after jobs have finished
 - Compilation and linking of C and C++ source files
 - Preparation and submission of SLURM cluster job scripts
+- Reuse common code from other Abaci projects as dependencies